Telpochcalli/crando-markdown/README.md

 - Lettuce
 - Mayo

-The bread is essential the other ingredients can change, the sandwiches has a lot of types.
+The bread is essential the other ingredients can change, the sandwiches has a lot of types. :D

 ## Preparation steps